 HSBC USA Inc. HSBC BANK USA, N.A.
 CORPORATE GOVERNANCE STANDARDS

-The following standards, together with the charters of committees of the Board of Directors, provide the framework for the corporate governance of HSBC Finance Corporation ("HBIO" or the "Corporation").
-These standards will be reviewed by the Board periodically in order to ensure the Corporation maintains "best practices" in corporate governance.
+The following standards, together with the charters of committees of the Board of Directors, provide the framework for the corporate governance of HSBC USA Inc. (the "Corporation") and HSBC Bank USA, N.A. (the "Bank").
+These standards will be reviewed by the Board periodically in order to ensure the Corporation and Bank maintains "best practices" in corporate governance.

 Role of the Board and Management